 During the first few hours, the nursing staff will help you position yourself in bed if necessary.
+You will have a cushion or pillow under your knee for the first 4 hours postoperatively to prevent swelling and decrease bleeding.
+After this period, there should never be no cushion under your knee.

-You should change your position regularly to avoid ankylosis of the prosthesis and pressure sores.
-Take this opportunity to start your exercises (pages 26 to 27).
+You must change position regularly to avoid ankylosis of the prosthesis and pressure sores.
+Take advantage of this time to start your knee flexion and extension exercises (page 28).